2024 Solar Incentives Guide for Yorkshire, VA - Tax Credits & Rebates

 • Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that is generally considered part of your taxable income.
 Typically, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or similar performance-based incentives.
 Incentives like these are generally handled at the state level.

 • Net Metering: Net metering becomes relevant once your solar panels are up and running.
-If you've signed a net metering agreement with your Yorkshire utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.
+If you've signed a net metering agreement with your Yorkshire utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other areas you may receive a refund equivalent to a percentage of the value.

 Best Solar Financing